GSA/digitalgov.gov/content/communities/rpa-community.md

 # Make it better ♥
 ---

-The Federal RPA Community of Practice (CoP) is a thought leadership and collaborative body designed to rapidly accelerate the adoption of RPA technology across the federal government.

-This community consists of representatives from more than 50 Federal agencies, with more than 750 confirmed members.

-The executive sponsors for the RPA Community of Practice are GSA Chief Financial Officer and acting CoP Chair, Gerard Badorrek, and GSA Technology Transformation Services (TTS) Director, Anil Cheriyan.

-## Our Mission

-The RPA CoP pursues a bifurcated mission.
+**Our mission:** The RPA CoP pursues a bifurcated mission.
 First, the organization is charged with designing solutions to overcome the technological, management, and operational challenges that organizations can encounter in designing and deploying an effective RPA program.
 This portion of the mission includes important initiatives like designing common federal standards for credentialing, privacy, and security, and designing common management metrics to gauge government-wide impact of RPA.

 The second element of our mission is to provide knowledge sharing and mentoring to organizations looking to start an RPA program or to evolve their current RPA services.
 This **RPA Playbook** is a small part of the CoP’s knowledge sharing efforts, which also include frequent cross-government collaborative meetings, communications, thought leadership pieces, webinars, and workshops.